 Although, that isn’t where it ends for Halo esports (and Halo betting), as there are a few smaller events to consider.
 It’s important to remember that most betting sites will not cover these smaller competitions, but if you can watch them, they make for great exposure to the environment.

-The Best Halo Esports Teams In 2021
+The Best Halo Esports Teams

 As the general scene has experienced a downturn, it can be hard to gauge which teams are the best in 2021.